Jump to navigation

 The M.S.E. is a research-based master's degree, culminating in an M.S.E. thesis describing the student's original research.
 Each candidate's experience is broadened through satisfactory completion of six graduate courses in chemical and biological engineering.
-The typical duration of M.S.E. study is 18 to 24 months; students admitted in candidacy for the M.S.E. degree typically have support from their employers or from external fellowships.
+The typical duration of M.S.E. study is 18 to 24 months (three to four academic terms with summer in between); students admitted in candidacy for the M.S.E. degree typically have support from their employers or from external fellowships.

-Candidates for the M.S.E. degree normally require from one-and-one-half to two years (three to four academic terms and the summer in between) to complete the degree.
-The student must successfully complete a minimum of six graduate-level courses from either the chemical engineering curriculum, or approved technical electives.
+M.S.E. students must successfully complete a minimum of six graduate-level courses from either the chemical and biological engineering curriculum or approved technical electives.

 The M.S.E. program has a strong research focus reflected in the requirement of a master’s thesis.
 Candidates must prepare and submit an acceptable thesis as well as present an open seminar on their research.